Avago to buy Broadcom for $37 billion in biggest-ever chip deal

 Tan, a serial deal-maker, has trimmed Avago's portfolio by divesting units while bulking up in faster-growing areas.

-The combined company, to be based in Singapore and known as Broadcom, will be the third-largest U.S. semiconductor maker by revenue, behind Intel Corp (INTC.O) and Qualcomm Inc (QCOM.O).
-The merger is the industry's second megadeal this year and is unlikely to be the last, analysts said.
+The combined company, to be based in Singapore and known as Broadcom, will be the third-largest U.S. semiconductor maker by revenue, behind Intel Corp and Qualcomm Inc. The merger is the industry's second megadeal this year and is unlikely to be the last, analysts said.

 The $37 billion price represents a premium of about 28 percent over Broadcom's market value of $28.85 billion as of Tuesday's close, before the Wall Street Journal reported that the companies were in talks.